Welcome to POPP – home of iconic outdoor table tennis tables.

 • Marine grade aluminium

-• Matte-black with ‘raw’ aluminium net
+• Olive with anodised aluminium net

 • Flat-pack assembly